1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsOhio School Bus Safety Grant Program is sponsored by Ohio Department of Education and Workforce.
-Aims to enhance the safety of school transportation across Ohio through competitive grants.
+Enhances school transportation safety through competitive grants for safety equipment upgrades.

 Get alerted about grants like this